mikepierce/grothendieck-kimchi/README.md

 To anyone who updates the translation, please leave notes in the next section of this README.md to guide the next translator. :)

-# Notes/Todo
+# Notes for Translatores

- - So far the file just contains an OCR reading PDF in French.
-It's separated into sections 1--7, which you can see enumerated by hand in the PDF.
+ - So far the file `kimchi.html` just contains an OCR rending of the original PDF in French.
+It's separated into sections 1–7, which you can see enumerated by hand in the PDF.
+The file is HTML because the translated version will eventually be hosted on the web, but I can take care of any HTML markup; this project primarily needs people who can translate French to English.